-Australia’s approach under the Howard government was a departure to past approaches of respect for sovereignty in the region under Paul Keating’s Labour Party government (1991-1996).
+Australia’s approach under the Howard government was a departure to past approaches of respect for sovereignty in the region under Paul Keating’s Labor Party government (1991-1996).
 An increased regional engagement through interventions in the South Pacific, such as in East Timor normalised as the Australian government pursued a new role as a responsible international actor in the region (Cotton & Ravenhill 2012, pp. 148-149; McDougall 2017, pp. 461-463).
-This approach entailed active engagement in regional affairs in the South Pacific through diplomatic and military means and provided a new lesson for Australia: intervention in pursuit of state-building in the South Pacific could be a viable means for regional stability and national security (Ibid).
+This approach entailed active engagement in regional affairs in the South Pacific through diplomatic and military means.
+An early example of this shifting attitude was Australia’s handling of the Sandline Affair, where the then Prime Minister of Papua New Guinea Julius Chan attempted to resolve the ongoing conflict in Bougainville through the hiring of a private military contract force known as Sandline International.
+Australia’s interest in seeking a diplomatic solution to the conflict pushed the government to leak details of the secret deal to the press.
+Helping to prevent the deal from going forward successfully and preventing a military solution to the ongoing conflict.
+Australia learned a vital lesson from these endeavours in the south pacific: that intervention in pursuit of state-building in the South Pacific could be a viable means for regional stability and national security (Ibid).
 With this in consideration, the Howard government again pursued an intervention in the South Pacific through RAMSI in 2003.

 The Australian government’s involvement in the Tension period through the brokering of a peace settlement in 2000 and subsequent peacebuilding mission in 2003 during the Regional Assistance Mission to Solomon Islands was highly significant for the development of peace in the Solomon Islands.
 The Townsville Peace Agreement allowed for a peaceful resolution of ethnic tensions between the Guale and Malaitan militias – the Istabu Freedom Movement and Malaita Eagle Force.
 The disbanding of these militias along with the establishment of an Australian-led International Peace Monitoring Team to dismantle weapons and monitor the situation allowed for a temporary peace.
 The Melanesia arc of instability altered Australia’s approach to the South Pacific, with a more interventionist Australia arising through peacekeeping and state building projects in places like East Timor.
 Lessons learnt from East Timor allowed Australia to pursue increased regional engagement leading to intervention into Solomon Islands through RAMSI.
 RAMSI’s training and development of the Solomon Islands allowed for the reestablishment of law and order, elimination of corruption and rebuilding of the mechanisms of self-governance.
 This intervention into the Solomon Islands highlights Australia’s key role in the development of peace in the nation and stabilisation of the South pacific region.